n-grace-henry/MS-Thesis/progress_logs/08_progress_log.md

 I am also packing phenylalanine for BULK analysis on the EA so that I can figure out the true delta value because the numbers in the 5AA standard were a little strange.

+## 2023-08-10
+After blowing down overnight not every sample (10-K-2 is not)is fully evaporated but most of them are.
+I am sticking these in the freezer for now.
+Will do the next steps on these on another day.

+Will derivitize the first set that I esterfied yesterday.